Published date: May 03, 2022

 Q: Tell us a little bit about what you do and your medical background.

-Dr. Bell: I grew up in Arkansas, went to med school at UAMS, and did a combined residency in internal medicine and pediatrics at UAMS and Arkansas Children’s in Little Rock.
-I then went on to complete a fellowship in Allergy and Immunology at the University of Wisconsin at Madison.
+Bell: I grew up in Arkansas, went to med school at the University of Arkansas for Medical Sciences (UAMS), and did a combined residency in internal medicine and pediatrics at UAMS and Arkansas Children’s in Little Rock.
+I then completed a fellowship in Allergy and Immunology at the University of Wisconsin at Madison.
 After I completed the fellowship, I came back as full-time faculty at Children’s in Little Rock for another two years.
 Then I moved to northwest Arkansas, where I’m part-time faculty at Arkansas Children’s Northwest, in addition to having a private practice here.
 I’ve practiced allergy and immunology for kids and adults for the last nine years and I love it.

 Q: How common are seasonal allergies in kids?